PhilCloudWalker/tdd_django_tutorial/README.md

 - Understand how to database tests

+## Ideas for further parts:
-## Learnung Day 3: Dependency management with poetry
+- Dependency management with poetry